MehakTanwar27/FSD-TRAINING/README.md

 # FSD-TRAINING
-This folder is about 6-month intership in Full stack development.
+This repository is about 6-month training in Full stack development. author-Mehak